MicrosoftDocs/dynamics365smb-docs/business-central/design-details-internal-warehouse-flows.md

  The main integration between production orders and basic warehouse activities is represented by the ability to pick production components with the **Inventory Pick** or the **Inventory Movement** pages.

 > [!NOTE]
->  In the **Inventory Pick** page, the component consumption is posted together with the pick posting.
+>  On the **Inventory Pick** page, the component consumption is posted together with the pick posting.
 By using the **Inventory Movement** page, only bin adjustments are registered, no item ledger posting occurs.

  In addition to component handling, the integration is represented by the ability to put produced items away with the **Inventory Put-away** page.